What is IVR Payment?

 It is easy to assume that a bespoke, PCI Complaint IVR payment service would be expensive.
 This is not always the case!
 As user interfaces for designing payment IVR’s have got better, the time it takes to build something bespoke has come down significantly.
 By this notion the overall cost has also been reduced.

-The benefits of IVR payment services have been increasing for some time now.
+The benefits of IVR payment services to accept payments have been increasing for some time now.
 In fact, to such an extent that their widespread adoption is now forecast.
 Something completely unexpected a decade ago, when consumers would avoid IVR’s wherever possible.

-Ultimately, it’s about what works for the customer, and organisation.
-As IVR payment technology continues to develop, they become more of a win-win than ever before.
+Ultimately, it’s about what works for the customer, and your organisation’s customer service.
+As IVR technology continues to develop, they become more of a win-win than ever before.